nens/lizard-docs/source/b_usermanagement.rst

 Users that already have a Lizard account can click the "Log in" button on the top right of the screen.

-First-time users first require an invitation to create a Lizard account.
-An invitation can be sent by someone with a 'manager' role in your organisation.
+First-time users require an invitation to create a Lizard account.
+Users with a "manager" role are able to send invitations to new users.
 If you do not know whom to contact, please contact our support office (servicedesk@nelen-schuurmans.nl).